LucasAlvesM/tesla-ui-clone-grupo8/README.md

 # Tesla Ui Clone :open_file_folder:

-**Clone of the tesla interface developed in React, through a tutorial on Youtube by RocketSeat**
+:bookmark_tabs: **Clone of the tesla interface developed in React, through a tutorial on Youtube by RocketSeat**

 ## Group 8 - Members